payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 build in many cases (e.g. ``openmpi/3.1/intel/2018`` and ``openmpi/intel/2018/3.1``).

-While admittedly the output of a  ``module avail`` command which does not specify any package is rather overwhelming, when a package is specified the output tends to be more reasonable, informing one of which builds of the package are available.
+While admittedly the output of a  ``module avail`` command without specifying any package is rather overwhelming, when a package is specified the output tends to be more reasonable, informing one of which builds of the package are available.
 This strategy deliberately opts for the presentation of more rather than less information.